Skip to main content

 MarkLogic also has a built-in security module which you can get familiar with by reading this Security Guide.

-Before we can get into the discussion of how to secure an API we need to understand the application architecture behind the API itself a bit more.
+Before we talk about securing an API, we need to understand the architecture behind it a bit more.

-JWT (JSON Web Tokens - pronounced as 'jot') is an open standard that defines how information should be securely transmitted between two parties as a JSON object.
+JWT (JSON Web Tokens, pronounced “jot”) is an open standard defining how to securely transmit information between two parties as a JSON object.

-JWT tokens consist of three parts, separated by the dot (period).
-The sections are 'Header', 'Payload' and 'Signature'.
+JWT tokens have three parts, separated by dots.
+The sections are Header, Payload and Signature.

 In order to setup the project please follow the setup instructions in the README file.